bagnacauda/openlibrary-client/README.md

 ### Command Line Tool

 Installing the openlibrary-client library will also install the `ol` command line utility.
-Right now it does exactly nothing.

 ```
 $ ol